 To help raise awareness of skimming devices please, please consider sharing and posting the resources below.

-- How to lock and unlock an EBT card flyer
+- How to lock and unlock an EBT card social media posts

 - X and Facebook